tribesonecommunity/discord-bots/README.md

 - `source .venv/bin/activate`

 After the above:
-- `pip install -r requirements.txt`
+- `pip install -U .`
 - `cp .env.example .env`.
 Modify `.env` by adding your API key

+Run the bot:
+- `run-discord-bot`

+# Development
 ## Editor
 Recommend using vscode.
-If you do, install these plugins
+If you do, install these vscode plugins:
 - Python
 - Pylance